Skip to Content

 Lump crab meat – Use lump or jumbo lump crab meat for best texture and flavor.
 Fresh crab meat is best!

-Aromatics – Celery, onion, fresh parsley
+Aromatics – Celery, onion, fresh parsley.

 Prepared horseradish – This is usually found in a jar in the condiment aisle.
 You can also substitute horseradish sauce if desired.

-Whole grain mustard – I like to use a homemade grainy mustard but you can also use a yellow mustard too.
+Mustard – I like to use a homemade grainy mustard but you can also use a yellow mustard too.

 Breadcrumbs – Use regular or plain bread crumbs or substitute Panko breadcrumbs if desired.